jacobsa/crypto/README.md

-This project contains Go packages related to AES cryptographic standards that are not included in the Go standard library.
+This repository contains Go packages related to AES cryptographic standards that are not included in the Go standard library.
 These include:

  *  [SIV mode][siv], which provides deterministic encryption with